RainbowRedux/RainbowRedux/README.md

 # RainbowRedux

 RainbowRedux is an attempt to remake the engine for the original Rainbow Six games.
+This project is not a remake of the game, and does not distribute game content.
+You require the original game to play.
+You can pick up a copy from ebay or [GOG.com](https://www.gog.com/game/tom_clancys_rainbow_six)

 This repository holds the Unreal Engine project.